-Scammers call you up haphazardly and pretend to be staff members of the bank, Card Stop, itsme, the police or government services.
-They want to get as much information as possible out of you, such as your bank details, the number of your ID card or your national registration number.
-Afterwards, these scammers can misuse your data elsewhere.
+The scammer pretends to work for a trusted organisation, like your bank, Card Stop, itsme, a government department, Interpol/Europol or some other legitimate authority.
+They try to get as much information out of you as possible, such as your bank details, the number of your ID card or national registration number.
+They then try to convince you to carry out a transaction or they misuse your data somewhere else.

 Please do not respond.
 KBC will never ask you to do any of these things!

-You receive a phone call from someone pretending to be a staff member working for KBC’s helpdesk or security department.
-During this conversation, the scammer tries to gain your trust by
+You receive a phone call from someone claiming to work for KBC’s helpdesk or security department.
+During the call, the scammer tries to gain your trust by:

 - Referring to an e-mail